cyrus2281/go-lang-course/complete-go.md

     return a - b
 }
 ```

-In the above example, `Add` can be accessed from other packages, while `subtract` cannot.
+In the above example, `Add` can be accessed from other packages, while `subtract` can only be used within the `mathlib` package.

 #### The `main` Function

 The `main` function is the starting point for any Go executable program.
 This function is automatically called when the program is executed.
 Each Go program must have one and only one `main` function in the `main` package.

 Example:

 ```go
 package main